leela-zero/leela-zero/README.md

 Theano also supports `device=cpu` option.

-*Note:* Current version does not support auto reloading the weight file.
+~~*Note:* Current version does not support auto reloading the weight file.~~

-## Install CuDNN
+## Install Theano with CUDA and CuDNN

 For better performance, you should install CuDNN library from Nvidia.
 It requires you to register an account at Nvidia developer website.
-Visit ()[https://developer.nvidia.com/cudnn] for more information.
+Visit [here](https://developer.nvidia.com/cudnn) for more information.

+Visit [here](http://deeplearning.net/software/theano/install.html) for detail information about installing Theano on your OS.

 # What